Skip to content

 # Encode

-frame = parser.encode(
+frame = writer.data()

-# Decode (byte-by-byte)
+# Decode (byte-by-byte streaming)

-for byte in incoming_data:
+for byte in frame:

-result = parser.parse_byte(byte)
+result = reader.push_byte(byte)

-if result.valid:
+if result and result.valid:

 handle_message(result)